 - The location of stores to service an even broader set of customer needs

-To achieve prolonged structural success, I predict that winning roadside retailers will look for opportunities to pick up the pace on M&A opportunities that drive scale, sourcing, and supply chain efficiencies, while doing more to understand their shopper and operation through the intelligent application of data analytics.
+To achieve prolonged structural success, I predict that roadside retailers will look for opportunities to pick up the pace on M&A opportunities.
+They will look to drive scale, sourcing, and supply chain efficiencies.
+At the same time, they will do more to understand their shoppers and operations through the intelligent application of retail data analytics.

-Fuel loyalty cards have been around for a long time, but we are now seeing them shift from the transactional points-based models to the type of data-driven loyalty marketing that has been seen in big box retailers such as Tesco in the UK, with their game-changing Clubcard loyalty program.
-Fuel savings will likely remain the top loyalty currency in the near term, but the consumer and behavioral insight gleaned will enable retailers to deliver a tailored experience in the long term.
+Fuel loyalty cards have been around for a long time.
+But we are now seeing them shift from transactional points-based models to the type of data-driven loyalty marketing pioneered by big box retailers.
+For instance, Tesco’s game-changing Clubcard loyalty program.
+Fuel savings will likely remain the top loyalty currency in the near term.
+But the consumer and behavioral insight gleaned will enable retailers to deliver a tailored experience in the long term.

-Making sense of near-real-time customer data, intelligent mathematical models, leveraging artificial intelligence and machine learning techniques, can help brands offer highly personalized and relevant recommendations to each individual shopper.
-This personalization will be aided by the growing penetration of mobile apps, paving the way for a new generation of offer capabilities utilizing geo-location and proximity identification to deliver the right communication to the right person at the right time.
+Making sense of near-real-time customer data, intelligent mathematical models, artificial intelligence, and machine learning techniques can help brands offer highly personalized and relevant recommendations to each shopper.
+They provide an even more personalized experience by harnessing the growing penetration of mobile apps.
+These pave the way for a new generation of offer capabilities that use geo-location and proximity identification to deliver the right communication to the right person at the right time.

-The impact of COVID-19 has reshaped how customers shop, and this will continue long after its effects have been normalized.
-We have seen a transformation in the demand for online—not only with Amazon and Walmart, but across many top convenience retailers.
-7-Eleven is now offering its products to U.S. customers across nine different digital platforms, with significant expansion across the early months of the pandemic, and helping to deliver a 346% increase in convenience store orders in 2020 according to Edison Trends.
+The impact of COVID-19 has reshaped how customers shop.
+We have seen a transformation in the demand for online – not only with Amazon and Walmart, but across many top convenience retailers.
+7-Eleven now offers its products to U.S. customers across nine different digital platforms.
+They expanded significantly during the early months of the pandemic, and this helped them deliver a 346% increase in convenience store orders in 2020, according to Edison Trends.

-These developments will not only provide huge benefits to the customer, but also masses of data to mine for valuable insight every day—including who shops at the store, why they decide to shop there, and whether they will come back for more.
-They will help convenience retailers to win more customers with a meaningful and compelling offer, and, once they are in, the instrumentation kicks in to connect all of their interactions with the business over time.
-By harnessing the data effectively, they will build a competitive moat that drives increased loyalty and stickiness for the long term.
+These developments will not only have huge benefits for the customer, but also masses of data to mine for valuable insight every day.
+For example, who shops at the store, why they decide to shop there, and whether they will come back for more.
+They will help convenience retailers win more customers with a meaningful and compelling offer, and, once they are in, the instrumentation helps them connect all their interactions with the business over time.
+By harnessing the data effectively, they can build a competitive moat that drives increased loyalty and ‘stickiness’ for the long term.

 Focus on store estate levers

-With all of these changes to service driven by the shifts in demand, basket size, customer requirements, and complementary offers, it is vitally important that retailers use and manage their space and range in store as effectively as they possibly can.
-These site locations should be considered strategic mobility hubs, and a set of leverageable assets.
+Shifts in demand, basket size, customer requirements, and complementary offers have driven a fundamental change in service.
+It is now vitally important that retailers use and manage space and range as effectively as possible across their stores.
+Today’s stores are strategic mobility hubs; a set of leverageable assets.

-Big box retailers have realized that they must adapt their retail store layout and range to capture new shopper missions as they emerge—and so must the convenience channel.
-Dynamic, data-driven space optimization capabilities will be a critical component in the convenience retail technology stack as they focus not only on delivering the right range in the right space, but also on managing the change required to address shopper needs on a more fluid basis.
+Big box retailers have realized that they must adapt their retail store layout and range to capture new shopper missions as they emerge.
+And the same is true for convenience retailers .
+Dynamic, data-driven space optimization capabilities will be a critical component in the convenience retail technology stack.
+Retailers must focus not only on delivering the right range in the right space, but managing the change required to address shopper needs on a more fluid basis.

-Despite retailers such as Circle K and Ahold exploring unstaffed stores, my prediction for the next five years is that the evolution of automation will be gradual.
-We will still be some way off from the mass deployment of commercially and operationally viable unstaffed stores.
+Despite retailers such as Circle K and Ahold exploring unstaffed stores, I predict a gradual evolution of retail automation over the next five years.
+We are still some way off from the mass deployment of commercially and operationally viable unstaffed stores.

 Retail inventory management

-With major retailers, we have seen how much of an impact can be had by focusing on these fundamentals.
-One large retail client, focusing on item availability through a demand-driven model with a simple execution process, consistently improved product availability by 0.5% every year with each percentage point representing 1% of comparable sales growth.
+We have already seen the impact focusing on the fundamentals can have on major retailers.
+One large retailer consistently improved product availability by 0.5% every year by adopting a demand-driven model that used a simple execution process.
+Each percentage point represents 1% of comparable sales growth.
 As one executive said, the benefits are “virtually endless.”

 A winning proposition

-The pandemic has demonstrated the resiliency of the convenience and roadside retail model.
-The diversity of the offer from fuel and grocery to food and restaurants has enabled it to adapt to adverse trading conditions—dialing up one aspect of the business whilst another is dialed down.
-With structural tailwinds in its favor, the potential for enormous scale through M&A, and the increasing role of technological innovation to drive consumer understanding, offer personalization, and operational profitability, there are huge opportunities for roadside retailers to win in the next five years and beyond.
+The pandemic has demonstrated the resilience of the convenience and roadside retail model.
+The diversity of the offer from fuel and grocery to food and restaurants has enabled it to adapt to adverse trading conditions – dialing up one aspect of the business while dialing down another.

 This extract originally featured in the fifth 'Shape of Food Retailing in the New Normal' paper dedicated to 'Roadside Retail’.